candlepin/candlepin.github.io/docs/candlepin/external_artemis_setup.md

 sudo systemctl status artemis
 ```

-In a seperate terminal, tail and grep the logs to make sure that candlepin is running against the remote Artemis server when it starts.
+In a separate terminal, tail and grep the logs to make sure that candlepin is running against the remote Artemis server when it starts.

 ```bash
 tail -f /var/log/candlepin/candlepin.log  | grep "Candlepin will connect"